epam/edp-install/docs/headlamp-user-guide/add-application.md

 7. Select any of the supported application languages with its framework in the **Application Code Language/framework** field:

-  * Java – selecting Java allows using Java 8 or Java 11.
+  * Java – selecting specific Java version available.
   * JavaScript - selecting JavaScript allows using the React framework.
   * DotNet - selecting DotNet allows using the DotNet v.2.1 and DotNet v.3.1.
   * Go - selecting Go allows using the Beego and Operator SDK frameworks.